-B.A in Elementary Education with a Liberal Arts Emphasis
+B.A. in Elementary Education with a Liberal Arts Emphasis

 The Elementary Education bachelor’s degree with a liberal arts emphasis covers the content taught in the elementary classroom, including language arts, mathematics, science, social studies and history.
 You may choose this emphasis if you wish to obtain a Bachelor of Arts degree without teacher licensure and do not plan to teach immediately.
 In the liberal arts concentration, you’ll gain valuable teaching and critical-thinking skills you can apply to a wide range of careers.
-At UNC, you also have caring, knowledgeable professional advisors by your side who will help keep you on track to complete the bachelor’s degree program in four years.
+At UNC, you also have caring, knowledgeable, professional advisors by your side who will help keep you on track to complete the bachelor’s degree program in four years.

 B.A. in Elementary Education: Teacher Licensure Performing Visual Arts Emphasis

 The Elementary Education bachelor’s degree with a Teacher Licensure Performing Visual Arts emphasis prepares you for a career in elementary education with basic art skills, concepts and purposes needed to provide arts focused instruction in the classroom.
-The Performing Visual Arts emphasis enhances job-preparedness for teaching in schools and community programs that value the arts as a part of educational development and the aligns with the Every Student Succeeds Act (ESEA) which includes the arts and music in the definition of a “well-rounded education.”
+The Performing Visual Arts emphasis enhances job-preparedness for teaching in schools and community programs that value the arts as a part of educational development and aligns with the Every Student Succeeds Act (ESSA), which includes the arts and music in the definition of a “well-rounded education.”

 Minor in Special Education